-It’s not yet Monday morning, but we know you’re already thinking about the working week ahead.
-And if you’re already struggling to feel motivated now, it will be even tougher to show enthusiasm when you’re physically in the office.
+It’s only Tuesday, and we know that if you’re struggling to feel motivated now, it will be even tougher to show enthusiasm when you’re physically in the office.
 Yes, we all need the occasional mental health day off from work to reboot our minds and bodies, but what if you have already thought about taking a sick day?
 It’s not a good sign.
 Assuming you’re experiencing a normal ebb in the energy you have for work and not a more serious issue, here are some things you can do to stay motivated:

 A nice incentive is a good idea